hangulu/cs51_materials/cr6/cr6_hakeem_solutions.md

 **Exercise 3**:

 What are the advantages and disadvantages of DFS and BFS?
 When would you want to use one over the other?

+DFS is best used when you'd like to explore down an entire tree, or through an entire singular path in a graph, before exploring other possible paths to the goal.
+This is often useful for being able to backtrack and detect cycles in a graph.

+On the other hand, BFS explores the tree/graph layer by layer, looking at vertices closer to the source first.
+This is imperative when looking for the shortest possible path to the goal, or trying to find the nearest manifestation of the goal when there are several possible goals in the graph.

 ___